webcrafters/ng-basics-2021/README.md

 FunViewer injects the ChuckNorrisService and uses it to set the joke as input for the FunComponent.

 In this first implementation, there would only be one joke to display.
 Since our FunComponent looks better with many paragraphs, let us replicate the joke from fetchFact() 20 times, such that the paragraphs input is of the form

 `["Chuck Norris once went to ... ", "Chuck Norris once went to ... ", ... ] ` (20 times)

 The Chuck Norris Jokes API can be used with a GET request to "https://api.chucknorris.io/jokes/random".

-See the details of how the response is structured at "https://api.chucknorris.io/#!", or just try the request in your browser.
+See the details of how the response is structured at "https: //api.chucknorris.io/#!", or just try the request in your browser.

 If you haven't done so yet, commit your changes once the task is complete.